slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Confidence relies on pride. pursue authentic pride.
 - Hard work = confidence

+### On arrogance

+> *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

-HOWEVER... know the frontier between confidence and arrogance.
+Understand the frontier between confidence and arrogance.

-> *'Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone at all.'*
+Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone at all.

 > *'Ego is the enemy.
 People say that you can’t fly and then you flew.
 Then you think you are God.'*

-> *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 > *'Don’t be so humble - you are not that great.' -- Golda Meir*

----
-## On pessimism

-> *'That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.' -- James Jones*

-> *'I've lived through some terrible things in my life, some of which actually happened.' -- Mark Twain*

-> *'A pessimist sees a difficulty in every opportunity.
-An optimist sees an opportunity in every difficulty.' -- Bertram Carr*

-> *'Hope is a good breakfast, but it is a bad supper.' -- Francis Bacon*

-> *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.' -- Mark Manson*

-> *'Pessimists sound smart.
-Optimists make money.' --  Nat Friedman*